 Symbols for Siblings

-Chinese characters for siblings can address siblings of both genders, only brothers or only sisters.
-You might find interesting to know that these terms encompass both older siblings and younger siblings.
+Your brother, sister, or sibling of any gender is a special person in your life, and Chinese characters for siblings can help you express that.
+You might find it interesting to know that these terms encompass both older siblings and younger siblings.

 Siblings both genders (xiōng dì jiě mèi)